 - Social Media is a plus!
 Various social media platforms have allowed these students to stay connected to their circles of friends in the cities from which they relocated.
 They also visited their previous neighborhoods during summer breaks when possible.

 - Timing of the move.
 Summer or winter break?
 One moved at the beginning of summer and quickly began sports training for fall.
 It was a positive experience because it allowed him to make friends over the summer, which made the first day of school less intimidating.
-The other student had a mid-year move and while her orientation program wasn’t the best experience for her, she joined clubs and groups quickly to make new friends.
+The other student hired a flyttfirma i Malmö to help with her mid-year move and while her orientation program wasn’t the best experience for her, she joined clubs and groups quickly to make new friends.
 It also propelled her to take an active role in her school as a student ambassador to help give new students the experience she wished she would have had.
 Both told of how they make sure they welcome and approach new students entering their school.

 - Goodbye Parties & Welcome Parties offered a more comfortable way to say goodbye and hello.
 Arranging these types of events helps add closure and in the new area helps the students to get acquainted with new friends.
 Parties are the reason why you need a good countertop ice maker.

 - Moving Box.
 According to the Sydney removalists reviews, giving the younger family members a moving box which they can decorate as their own, fill with their most important personal items and label, “last on the truck & first off the truck” was helpful for their siblings to adjust more easily with the transition.